Share On

 • A resident has a significant impairment to their breathing that cannot be treated or managed

-• A resident is suffering from uncontrollable, unmanageable seizures that significantly reduces their quality of life
+• A resident is suffering from uncontrollable, unmanageable seizures that significantly reduce their quality of life

 • A resident is suffering from end-stage organ failure that significantly reduces their quality of life

-At points like this in a resident’s life, it can be helpful for multiple staff members who know the individual to conduct a quality of life assessment, where the positive aspects of their life are charted along with the negative ones.
-Although quality of life assessments can be tough to work on, they can serve as valuable data to determine how comfortable or enjoyable of a life an ailing resident is truly living.
+Whenever possible, it can be helpful for multiple team members who know the individual and have significant knowledge about their species to assess and discuss their quality of life.
+Although this can be tough to work through, this process can serve as valuable data to determine how comfortable or enjoyable of a life an ailing resident is truly living.

 Consider Making A Care Flowchart